fultonm/yew/website/src/pages/tutorial.md

 ```

 :::note
 We're using `unwrap`s here because it is a demo application.
-In a real world, you want to have proper error handling.
+In a real world, you want to have [proper error handling](https://doc.rust-lang.org/book/ch09-02-recoverable-errors-with-result.html).
 :::

-Now look at the browser to see everything working as expected... which would've been the case if it weren't for CORS.
+Now look at the browser to see everything working as expected... which would've been the case if it weren't for CORS (cross-origin resource sharing), a security mechanism that affects local development.
 In order to fix that, we need a proxy server.
 Luckily trunk provides that.

 Update the following line: